 The impact of the holistic policy was immediate and drastic.
 The percentage of Jews in Harvard's freshman class plummeted from over 27% in 1925 to just 15% in 1926, and remained virtually unchanged at about that level until the 1940's.
 During this time Harvard buttressed this quota by reinforcing the subjective elements of its admissions system, for the first time requiring candidates to submit personal essays and descriptions of their extracurricular activities in an attempt to further emphasize "leadership" skills and "character."
-Jewish numbers at Harvard did not begin to rebound until after World War II, but even as late as 1952 an Admissions Committee report expressed concern that the impression that Harvard was "dominated by Jews" might cause a loss of "students from upper-income, business backgrounds."
+Jewish numbers at Harvard did not begin to rebound until after World War II.

 Comparing the experience of Jewish students of that era and Asian students over the last several decades under Harvard's holistic admissions plan, Unz observed that the Asian experience "exactly replicates the historical pattern ... in which Jewish enrollment rose very rapidly, leading to imposition of an informal quota system, after which the number of Jews fell substantially, and thereafter remained roughly constant for decades."
-J.A.
-4162.
+Unz, supra, at 18.
 This is starkly illustrated in the chart below comparing Harvard's Jewish enrollment for the period from 1908 to 1942 with its Asian enrollment for the corresponding period from 1976 to 2010:

-Dennis Saffran, Fewer Asians Need Apply, City J., Winter 2016, at 38, 43.
+Dennis Saffran, Fewer Asians Need Apply, City J., Winter 2016, at 38, 43.9

-This stunning parallel and the consistently low personal ratings given to Asian-American applicants make clear that, just as it did with the Jews eighty years ago, Harvard now deems another upstart, achievement-oriented minority that has been too successful under the old academic standards to be deficient in the highly subjective and discretionary "personal estimate of character" favored by President Lowell.
+This stunning parallel suggests that, just as they did a century ago, Harvard and other top schools now deem another upstart, achievement-oriented minority that has been too successful under the old academic standards to be deficient in the highly subjective and discretionary "personal estimate of character" favored by President Lowell.